-The party's over

-When the humans go inside But in the midst of life, as is our natural way, death comes a-knocking.
+The party's over But in the midst of life, as is our natural way, death comes a-knocking.
 And it has knocked far too often this year.
+We bid farewell to Spiros 'Kalogas' When the humans go inside Our dear Nitsa's memorial service was also a counterweight to the joy.
+It was a beautiful last farewell for all that.

-We bid farewell to Spiros 'Kalogas' Vasilakis, Sofia [Vladimir's widow, Alekos Damaskinos, Tony Jones, Trevor Nicholls, Rika Zoupa, Jimmy James, Dave Nichols, Dottie Smith, Babis the painter, Stefanos Moco, Dewey Greger, Eleni Varbeni, and Sosipatros Thessalis, who have all left their footprints here.
+Kostas and Nitsa Vasilakis, Sofia [Vladimir's widow, Alekos Damaskinos, Tony Jones, Trevor Nicholls, Rika Zoupa, Jimmy James, Dave Nichols, Dottie Smith, Babis the painter, Stefanos Moco, Dewey Greger, Eleni Varbeni, and Sosipatros Thessalis, who have all left their footprints here.